genesys-neu/s-plane_security/Testbed/README.md

    This command starts the benign data collection, sniffing at the interface `enp4s0`. the duration of the experiment is 1800 seconds (30 minutes) and the duration of each test is 300 seconds (5 minutes).
 Output files will be stored in the `DULogs` in the same folder of `AutomatedScripts` folder where the scripts are

 ### Attacks Data Collection
 This task is executed by the DU and the Attacker.
 First they need to synchronize their processes, to start each tests.
 Then the Attacker selects a random type of attack, random duration and random recovery time, starts the attack and stores the type of attack, start and end timestamps in a csv file.
 Each test produces one csv file named `test_attacker_{test_number}.csv` in the selected folder. the DU instead, sniff the traffic from the selected interface and produces a pcap file.
-The pcap file is then converte into a csv file named `test_DU_{test_number}.csv` in the selected folder
+The pcap file is then converte into a csv file named `test_DU_{test_number}.csv` in the selected folder.
+We suggest to create one output folder for each experiment
 #### Requirements
 - Python3
 - Scapy 2.6.0